-Part Date ticipant name:e:
+Date Date:

-1. Circle One
+1. Does the person attending the activity have any of the following symptoms: Circle One

-• Fever YES NO
+Fever YES NO

 Cough - new or changed YES NO

 Shortness of Breath/ Difficulty Breathing - new or changed YES NO

 Sore throat YES NO

 Chills YES NO

 Painful swallowing YES NO

 Runny nose/ Nasal congestion - new or changed YES NO

 Feeling unwell/ Fatigued YES NO

 Nausea/ Vomiting/ Diarrhea YES NO

 Unexplained loss of appetite YES NO

 Loss of sense of taste or smell YES NO

 Muscle/ Joint aches - unexplained and unrelated to physical activity YES NO

-Headache YES NO
+activity Headache YES NO

 Conjunctivitis YES NO

 2. Has the attendee travelled outside of Canada in the last 14 days?
 (Individuals are legally required to quarantine for 14 days when entering or returning to Alberta from outside Canada unless exempted by the Alberta COVID-19 Border Testing Pilot Program) YES NO

 3. Has the attendee had close contact 1 with a confirmed case of COVID-19 in the last 14 days?
 YES NO